-The accounting curriculum at Jacksonville University is designed to provide a foundation for entry into either the financial or managerial areas of accounting.
-A license as a CPA for the financial accountant, a CMA for the managerial accountant, or a CIA for the internal auditor are the frequent goals of an accounting student.
+The accounting curriculum at Jacksonville University is designed to provide a foundation for entry-level opportunities into either the financial or managerial areas of accounting.

 The accounting program at JU provides the basic foundations for entry-level positions in accounting, finance, or administration in business or government.
 Graduates have gone on to successful careers with the PGA Tour, Merrill Lynch, PricewaterhouseCoopers, Deloitte & Touche, the City of Jacksonville, Continental Insurance, AT&T, American Transtech and the U.S. Government Accountability Office.